 But the typical modern diet is largely missing the omega-3s your brain needs.

-Here’s how every brain can benefit from fish oil and why it’s especially helpful for anyone with depression, anxiety, or other mood disorder.
+But it’s especially helpful for anyone with depression, anxiety, or other mood disorder.

-How Fish Oil Builds Healthy Brain Cells
+How the Omega-3s in Fish Oil Build Healthy Brain Cells

 Omega-3 essential fatty acids (EFAs) are essential for good physical and mental health.

 It’s no exaggeration to say that the quality of your brain cells depends on the availability of omega-3s.